reidac/covid19-curve-dc/README.md

 3. Run the scripts:

    ```
+   $ python bars.py
+   $ python increments.py
+   $ python logistic.py
    $ python exponential.py
-   $ python logistic.py
-   $ python increments.py
    ```

   These all call the the `get_dc_data.py` module to issue a GET query to the Covid tracking site.
-They generate the exponential, logistic, and case increment vs. case count plots, respectively.
+They generate the bar chart, the case increment vs. case count plot, and logistic and exponential fits to the data, respectively.
+The exponential fit is not depicted above, as it's well outside its domain of validity at this point.

-  To see the case data directly, just run `$ python get_dc_data.py`, it will output the list of case counts.
+  To see the case data directly, just run `$ python get_dc_data.py`, it will output the list of total tests, positive tests, and recoveries, as Python lists.

   All of these functions tolerate gaps in the data.